schmittjoaopedro/spring-boot-sample/README.md

 ### The *utils* package

-This package contains some utilities to be used in any part of the source code.
-Following, the utilities classes are presented.
+The package *utils* has some utilities to be used at runtime.
+Examples of utility classes are presented at following.

 The class *ContextProvider* give access to beans managed by Spring without declaring annotated attributes with @Resource or @Autowired.